Kshitij1298/Credit-card-fraud/README.md

 Data Source
 The data used in this project was provided by upgrad-CREDIT CARD.
+The dataset for this project can be accessed by clicking the link provided below. creditcard.csv

 Model Evaluation
 The performance of the model was evaluated using the clasification report.
 The model achieved an area under curve of 0.85, indicating good performance.